Philipp-Sc/llm-fraud-detection/README.md

 Robust semi-supervised spam detection using Rust native NLP pipelines.
 # About
 **rustbert-spam-detection** uses the NLP pipelines from [rust-bert](https://github.com/guillaume-be/rust-bert) to extract topics and sentiment from the given text.
 A simple [Random Forest Regressor](https://docs.rs/smartcore/latest/smartcore/ensemble/random_forest_regressor/index.html) is trained to predict spam/ham.
 The training data is generated from the [LingSpam, EnronSpam and Spam Assassin Dataset](https://www.kaggle.com/datasets/nitishabharathi/email-spam-dataset) containing ham and spam email.
 Since the [Random Forest Regressor](https://docs.rs/smartcore/latest/smartcore/ensemble/random_forest_regressor/index.html) is trained on latent features ([topics/scam indicators](https://github.com/Philipp-Sc/rustbert-spam-detection/blob/main/package/src/build/mod.rs)) and NOT on a text encoding (such as Bag of Words) much less datapoints are needed to generate an accurate model.
 #
+This project is part of [CosmosRustBot](https://github.com/Philipp-Sc/cosmos-rust-bot), which provides Governance Proposal Notifications for Cosmos Blockchains.
+To detect fake & scam proposals **rustbert-spam-detection** was created.
+Since **rustbert-spam-detection** is semi-supervised it is works accross different domains, even though the [Random Forest Regressor](https://docs.rs/smartcore/latest/smartcore/ensemble/random_forest_regressor/index.html) was trained only on a spam/ham email dataset.
+#
 Note that the language models used by [rust-bert](https://github.com/guillaume-be/rust-bert) are in the order of the 100s of MBs to GBs.
 This impacts the hardware requirements and model inference time.
 # Use

 Add to your `Cargo.toml` manifest: